tidalmigrations/tidalmigrations.github.io/pages/user guides/ansibletower.md

 3. On the 'New Custom Inventory' page:

-    - Define a name for your script, for example 'Tidal Migrations' and an optional description.
+    - Define a name for your script, for example 'Tidal' and an optional description.
     - Specify an Organization, or leave it set to 'Default'.
     - In the 'Custom Script' box copy and paste a copy of the script into the text field.
     - Click Save.